Martin Kaymer: European Tour

-2007: European Tour debut & Sir Henry Cotton Rookie of the Year

 Kaymer made his debut on the European Tour in 2007 at the UBS Hong Kong Open, but he failed to make the cut.
 He missed the cut in his first five events of the season.
 In March, Kaymer made his first cut of the season at the Singapore Masters; he finished in a tie for 20th place.
 In his first seven events of the season, he only made one cut.
 All of those events were played outside of Europe.

 Kaymer found immediate success once he started playing in Europe again.
 He finished in a tie for 15th at the Madeira Island Open, which was the season's first Tour event played in Europe.
 The following week, he finished in a tie for 3rd at the Portuguese Open.
 He made seven consecutive cuts from 23 March to 1 June.
 During that streak, his worst finish was a tie for 35th and he recorded five top 25 finishes.

 From 7 June to 9 September, Kaymer played in nine tournaments but only made two cuts.
 In the two tournaments where he made the cut, he did very well.
 Kaymer finished in a tie for 7th at the Open de France.
 Seven weeks later, he finished in a tie for 2nd at the Scandinavian Masters.

 Kaymer played in six of the last eight events of the season.
 He made the cut in all six of those events.
 On 18 October 2007 at the Portugal Masters, Kaymer shot a first round of 61 (−11).
 This round tied the lowest round of the 2007 European Tour season.
 It was also the new course record at the Oceânico Victoria Clube de Golfe.
 He went on to finish in a tie for 7th.
 Two weeks later at the year-ending Volvo Masters, he finished in 6th place.
 The Volvo Masters had one of the strongest fields on tour in 2007.
 He earned €140,000 for his 6th-place finish, which was Kaymer's largest payout from a tournament to that time.

 Kaymer earned €754,691 for the 2007 season, finishing as the highest-ranked rookie on the Order of Merit, in 41st position, and won the Sir Henry Cotton Rookie of the Year Award.
 He is the first German to win the award.
 Kaymer recorded five top 10s on the season.
 These performances took him into the top 100 of the Official World Golf Ranking for the first time.
 In November 2007 he moved into the top 75, overtaking Bernhard Langer to become the highest-ranked German golfer.

 On 2 November, Kaymer signed with Sportyard, a sports management company based in Sweden.
 He represented Germany at the 2007 Omega Mission Hills World Cup with four-time European Tour winner Alex Čejka; they tied for sixth place.